sCrypt-Inc/scryptTS-docs/docs/tutorials/hello-world.md

 }
 ```

-Each contract has at least one public function.
+Each contract has at least one public method.

 ## Build